JiBrok/jibrok.github.io/_posts/2021-05-25-Time in status Cloud - Public release.md

 tags: tis-cloud cloud
 ---

-We have published our cloud application Time in status!! 🥳
+We have published our cloud application Time in status! 🥳

 Server functionality of the [Time in status | SLA | Timer | Stopwatch](https://marketplace.atlassian.com/apps/1220908/time-in-status-sla-timer-stopwatch?hosting=datacenter&tab=overview) application turned out to be very large.
 It allows you to count time for a wide variety of situations, export data, generate reports, send notifications, and much more.
 This all works for any Jira project.